Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Restrictions

-EXIT FROMstatements always lie within a subroutine, the name of which is given by%A1., and this subroutine has an exit label.
+statements always lie within a subroutine, the name of which is given by%A1.

 Action